Treatment Options for Diabetic Retinopathy Explained

 Early Detection is Key

 Early detection of diabetic retinopathy significantly improves treatment outcomes.
-Symptoms may not appear in the early stages, making regular eye examinations vital.
-Key screening methods include:
+Symptoms may not appear in the early stages, making regular eye examinations vital, as early detection and screening significantly reduce the likelihood of severe vision loss [2].

 Comprehensive dilated eye exams